Maboroshy/Note-Station-to-markdown/README.md

+This script is in beta stage.
+Please post any issues you'll encounter.

 This shell script for GNU/Linux will convert the .nsx export files of Synology Note Station to markdown notes.

 After conversion you will get: